Getting Started — Standalone Desktop App

 Build from source

-If you'd rather build it yourself, see apps/standalone/README.md.
-A locally-built .dmg (without the Apple credentials the release pipeline uses) is unsigned. macOS Gatekeeper will block the first launch — right-click the app in /Applications → Open → confirm.
+If you would rather build it yourself, see apps/standalone/README.md.
+On macOS, a locally built .dmg without the release pipeline's Apple credentials is unsigned.
+Gatekeeper will block the first launch; right-click the app in /Applications → Open → confirm.
 After that one-time bypass, the app launches normally.

 Open a diagram